taysta/bittahbot/README.md

 ### MongoDB

-By default, Chilla looks for a MongoDB instance at localhost:27017 with no authentication.
+By default, Bittah looks for a MongoDB instance at localhost:27017 with no authentication.
 You can override the Mongo via environment variables (see "Configuration" below).

 This project includes a very basic docker-compose.yml file to spin up a Mongo container if you don't want to download